North American English regional phonology: Mid-Atlantic States

-The cities of the Mid-Atlantic States around the Delaware Valley (South Jersey, southeastern Pennsylvania, northern Delaware, and eastern Maryland) are typically classified together, their speakers most popularly labelled as having a Philadelphia accent or a Baltimore accent.
+The cities of the Mid-Atlantic States around the Philadelphia metropolitan area (South Jersey, southeastern Pennsylvania, northern Delaware, and eastern Maryland) are typically classified together, their speakers most popularly labelled as having a Philadelphia accent or a Baltimore accent.
 While Labov et al. state that the dialect could potentially be included in the Midland super-region, the dialect is not included in Midland proper as a result of distinct phonological features defining the dialect.
 The Mid-Atlantic split of //æ// into two separate phonemes, similar to but not exactly the same as New York City English, is one major defining feature of the dialect region, as is a resistance to the Mary–marry–merry merger and cot-caught merger (a raising and diphthongizing of the "caught" vowel), and a maintained distinction between historical short o and long o before intervocalic //r//, so that, for example, orange, Florida, and horrible have a different stressed vowel than story and chorus; all of these features are shared between Mid-Atlantic American and New York City English.
 Other features include that water is sometimes pronounced /[ˈwʊɾɚ]/, that is, with the vowel of wood; the single word on is pronounced //ɔn// not //ɑn//, so that, as in the South and Midland (and unlike New York and the North) it rhymes with dawn rather than don; the //oʊ// of goat and boat is fronted, so it is pronounced /[əʊ]/, as in the advanced accents of the Midland and South.
 Canadian raising occurs for //aɪ// (price) but not for //aʊ// (mouth).

 According to linguist Barbara Johnstone, migration patterns and geography affected the Philadelphia dialect's development, which was especially influenced by immigrants from Northern England, Scotland, and Northern Ireland.